Philosophy, Computing, and Artificial Intelligence

 λQ.∀x(BOXER(x) → Q@x)

 If this noun phrase is given a verb phrase, the result is a sentence.
-Here, for example, is the representation tree (with substitutions completed) for the sentence 'every boxer walks'
+Here is the representation tree (with substitutions completed) for the sentence 'every boxer walks'

 Here is the representation tree for the sentence 'vincent loves mia'